What a Margin Call Is and How It Works in Margin Trading

 Preventive measures start with conservative leverage.
 Avoid borrowing to the maximum allowed and maintain a cash cushion that can be quickly deployed.
 Diversify holdings so one bad position doesn’t threaten the entire account.

 Regularly check the account and use alerts to stay ahead of changes.
-When volatility goes up, think about reducing your exposure or moving assets to less risky instruments until things calm down.
+When volatility rises, consider reducing your exposure or moving assets to less risky instruments until things calm down.

 Effective Risk Management Techniques

 Risk management techniques include position sizing, stop-loss orders, diversification, and maintaining emergency liquidity.
-Position sizing ensures no single trade can trigger a margin call, while stop-loss orders can limit downside automatically.
+Position sizing ensures that no single trade can trigger a margin call, while stop-loss orders can automatically limit downside.

 Stress-testing the portfolio under possible market scenarios helps you know how much a drop would cause a margin call.
-This lets you make changes before it happen, rather than reacting to it.
+This lets you make changes before it happens, rather than reacting to it.

 Monitoring and Adjusting Margin Levels